dec-heim/NEMGLO/README.md

 Many thanks to:
 - Jay Anand, co-developer of `NEMGLO-app`.
 - Nick Gorman, Abhijith Prakash, and Shayan Naderi for pointers on `NEMGLO` code development (including adopted NEM tools).
-- Iain MacGill, Anna Bruce, Rahman Daiyan, and Jack Sheppard for advice at various stages to this project.
+- Iain MacGill, Anna Bruce, Rahman Daiyan, and Jack Sheppard for advice at various stages of this project.

 ## Contact
 Questions and feedback are very much welcomed.
 Please reach out by email to [declanheim@outlook.com](mailto:declanheim@outlook.com)